QSciTech-QuantumBC-Workshop/Group3/README.md

 # molecule-incomplete-suggested-solution
-Incomplete version of the suggested solution to find the ground state of a molecule using quantum computing.
+A completed version of the solution to find the ground state of hydrogen molecule using quantum computing.

 Description of the files :
 - hamiltonian.py : This files defines the FermionicHamiltonian class and subclasses.
 You should be able to partially complete it after the lecture on second quantization.
 The 'to_linear_combinaison_pauli_string' methods can be completed after the lecture on mapping.